 Americans have long relied on their moral compasses being finely tuned to discern good from evil, and it’s done amazing things for our nation, especially in the last 20 years.
 But that compass has a tragic flaw: it cannot work unless (R) or (D) appear immediately beside the candidate on the ballot.
 Without those identifiers, it’s impossible to tell a person’s character, what they believe in, or even if they’re literally Hitler or not.

-And unfortunately, 1.2 million voting machines have been shipped out with software that lists “Star-Belly Sneetches” and “Sneetches Without,” rather than “Democrat” or “Republican.”
+And unfortunately, 1.2 million voting machines for the next election cycle have been shipped out with software that lists “Star-Belly Sneetches” and “Sneetches Without,” rather than “Democrat” or “Republican.”
 The same evil error has carried over to paper ballots, on our voting process a blight, and not even one specialist can seem to get it right!

 An independent contractor has been hired to fix what the United States cannot; his name is Sylvester McMonkey McBean, and he drives a Rolls Royce that he keeps squeaky clean.
 He has made a promise to Americans here and worldwide, and we all look to his work with hope and great pride: